AngangGuo/COMP-2913/_posts/2018-11-06-component-lifecycle.md

 - componentDidMount() - This one is also very useful, specifically if you need access to the rendered components as soon as possible.
 Reasons for this include needing to attach an event listener to an element.

-- componentWillReceiveProps() - Not as often used as the methods above.
-In the past, I've used this for more complex logic that had to be run depending on the prop values received.

-- componentWillUpdate() - Not as often used as the method above.
-Mainly used for preparation when props and state change.
-But due to the fact that you cannot trigger a new state in this method, I've seen limited use for this.

 - componentDidUpdate() - It's a good place to manually access the DOM.
 Also useful for running logic based on props/state changes.
 Eg. If prop `userId` changes, fetch for data for this new `userId`.

 - componentDidCatch() - This is a new lifecycle method.
 Perfect for displaying a fallback UI or sending crash errors to a remote service.